The Fellows Hip: Rise of the Gamers

 Did I see...
 Tom Bombadil in that trailer?
 Tell me, does he skip and sing?

 Ron: Ahhh... perhaps you did!
-Not only does he skip and sing, but he also bandies about while flashing his huge sterling silver statement rings (his manager later corrected me, saying they were not statement rings, but rather stylish sterling silver rings via sterlingforever.com), to draw attention to the movement of his hands.
+Not only does he skip and sing, but he also bandies about while flashing his huge sterling silver statement rings (his manager later corrected me, saying they were not statement rings, but rather just regular rings to draw attention to the movement of his hands.
 Since this is not a parody but more of a parallel, many characters take on the essence and character traits of the characters we love, including Tom.

 Scott: That character is a mix of Bombadil, Elrond, Gandalf and maybe even Galadriel -- all the wise characters of The Lord of the Rings.
 We definitely gave him a Bombadillian (is that a word?) bent, knowing Tom was a character that we and other fans missed in the films.